inspiredminds/contao-personio/README.md

 ## Job List

-The _Personio jobs_ content elements lists all available jobs.
+The _Personio jobs_ content element lists all available jobs.
 Within the content element you can set a redirect page for the details of the job.
 This redirect page must be a page of the type _Personio job_ (see below).

 ## Job Reader